 Immediate treatment should focus on the trauma rather than radiation effects.
 Surgical priorities for acute or life-threatening injury must precede any treatment priority for associated radiation injury.
-In combined injury events, all surgical procedures must be accomplished as quickly as possible and wound closure must be completed within 36-48 hours from irradiation, because of radiation induced cell damage.
+In combined injury events, all surgical procedures must be accomplished as quickly as possible and wound closure must be completed within 36-48 hours post irradiation, because of radiation-induced cell damage and high risk of bacterial infection.